gajjararyan/Prompt-Task/README.md

 - Prompts can only do so much—good data is just as important as good logic.

 ## Files in This Project
-- `prompt.py` — Main script for running the evaluation
+- `prompt.py` - Main script for running the evaluation
-- `prompt.csv` — Input test cases (edit or extend as needed)
+- `prompt.csv` - Input test cases (edit or extend as needed)
-- `test_results.xlsx` — Output with model results and reasoning
+- `test_results.xlsx` - Output with model results and reasoning

 ---

 ## Final Notes

 This AML Risk Evaluation Agent project is now complete.
-With the current prompt and test cases, the model achieved an accuracy of **98.33%**—demonstrating strong performance on both standard and challenging real-world scenarios.
+With the current prompt and test cases, the model achieved an accuracy of **98.33%** demonstrating strong performance on both standard and challenging real-world scenarios.

 I hope you found this README clean, comprehensive, and easy to follow.
-If you have any questions or want to build further, you should have everything you need right here.
-Thanks for reading, and happy experimenting!
+Thanks for giving this opportunity.